 The situation in Norway

 Norway was only to a small extent affected by the destruction of the war, but there was also a political radicalization going on here.
 What was happening among German professionals and in German trade journals quickly became known, as there had traditionally been a close relationship between Norwegian and German printers.
-Some had been trained there, some had spent their formative years in German printing houses, and Germany was our absolute top supplier of type and other equipment.
-Typefoundry specimen books, where new typefaces were demonstrated in use, influenced many.
+Some had been trained there, some had spent their formative years in German printing houses when travelling as journeymen, and Germany was Norway’s absolute top supplier of type and other equipment.
+Typefoundry specimen books, where new typefaces were demonstrated in use, influenced many in the trade.

 ‘No one is wrong in seeing Bolshevism in the modern style,’ said Harald Nyholm, chairman of the Swedish Printing Association at the Nordic Printing Council meeting in June 1929, where printer M. R. Kirste was one of the three Norwegian participants.
 But the new typography was not reserved for the radicals: it was to play an important role within the modern capitalist society, namely in advertising.